 You end up guessing which campaigns worked and which didn’t.
 And that’s a problem when RevOps teams are trying to justify spend, prioritize efforts, and forecast outcomes.

-What Salesforce Data Cloud Brings to the Table
+What Salesforce Data 360 Brings to the Table

-Salesforce Data Cloud offers a real-time, unified way to see how your campaigns impact the entire customer journey—not just the top of the funnel.
+Salesforce Data 360 offers a real-time, unified way to see how your campaigns impact the entire customer journey—not just the top of the funnel.

 • Create unified profiles that include campaign engagement, product usage, CRM data, and more